State's death toll rises by 178, cases by 5,570 over 2 days after data problems

 On Friday, Florida's additional coronavirus deaths decreased by 46 to 118 in one day as cases dropped by nearly 400 to 2,908 and the state's first-time daily positivity rate diminished to 4.13 percent.

-Since the first two deaths were announced on March 6, which is 219 days, the death toll has reached 15,364, with an average of 70 per day, with the total including nonresidents 15,550, which remained at 186.
+Since the first two deaths were announced on March 6, which is 219 days, the death toll has reached 15,364, with an average of 70 per day, with the total including nonresidents 15,552, which increased by 2 to 188.

 It took 12 days for the death toll to pass 15,000 Thursday, nine days surpass 14,000 and eight to go past 12,000.